 Pet Loss At Home connects pet owners with mobile veterinarians on our Team in a growing number of cities nationwide.
 Our focus is availability for home euthanasia 7-days a week, short notice same day.
 You can look forward to more and more reliable home euthanasia service as we partner with more and more compassionate veterinarians.

 Our Smart 800# is a call-forwarding system that connects you with a compassionate mobile veterinarian in your area.
 It works by entering your 5-digit postal mailing zip code in areas where we have partner veterinarians.
 Click on the map for current service locations.

 If you need help finding home pet euthanasia service in an area that we do NOT yet cover OR during times our local vet is over-booked with appointments:

-- InHomePetEuthanasia.com click your state
+- InHomePetEuthanasia.com click your state and county

 - Pet-Loss.net click your state in upper left corner

 - aplb.org click “home euthanasia” dog bone shape on bottom of home page

 (2) Call vet clinics in your area and ask for house call service.
 Insist on sedation first.

 (3) Call vet clinics in your area and ask for names and phone numbers of mobile vets.
 Insist on sedation first.